GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/readme.md

 1. The applications are assessed using TA Data collector and results are uploaded to TA.
 The migration complexity page is displaying the details of the application.

-It shows the JKE application complexity as well.
+The page shows the JKE application complexity as well.

 ![Migration Complexity](images/01-ta-complexity-page1.png?raw=true "Migration Complexity")